syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/06.dependencies/docs.en.md

   syseleven_subnet:
     type: OS::Neutron::Subnet
-    depends_on: [ syseleven_net ] # <-- Here the order while creating and deleting resourcces is defined.
+    depends_on: [ syseleven_net ] # <-- Here the order while creating and deleting resources is defined.

 ```